Unsure whether to use Coinbase or Kraken?

 Other times, users could log in but were not able to execute any trades.
 You can imagine how frustrating it would be to watch the market soar or slide while you can only sit on the sidelines.

-If this occured just once or twice it could be excused, but the exchange has had more than enough time to implement the changes required to ensure that it is online to serve its customers when they need it most.
+If this occurred just once or twice it could be excused, but the exchange has had more than enough time to implement the changes required to ensure that it is online to serve its customers when they need it most.

 It really is inexcusable for one of the world’s largest exchanges (and one that is often see as the face of crypto to many of those new to the space) to have such consistent issues.